Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Labeled Sequent Systems

 The case is resolved as shown below by lifting the $\cut$ to apply to the premise of $(r_{1})$.
 We note that if $(r_{1})$ must satisfy a freshness condition (e.g. as with the $\xdial$ rule), then it may be necessary to apply the hp-admissibility of $\sub$ to the premise of $(r_{1})$ prior to lifting the $\cut$ upward to ensure the condition will be met after applying $\cut$.
 However, this causes no issues as $h_{1} + h_{2}$ will still decrease.

-We now consider the case where the cut formula is principal in both premises of $\cut$.
+The case where the cut formula is principal in one premise of $\cut$ but not the other is routine, so we focus on the interesting case where the cut formula is principal in both premises of $\cut$.
 We consider the cases where the cut formula is of the form $A \iimp B$ or $\xdia A$ and omit the remaining cases as they are similar.
 In the first case, our $\cut$ is of the following shape:

 We first apply $\cut$ to the conclusion of $\iimpr$ and to the left premise of $\iimpl$, thus reducing the height of $\cut$, and then apply $\cut$ two additional times to the formulae $A$ and $B$ of less complexity.